JudahGabriel/RavenDB.Identity/Samples/Mvc/Readme.md

 }
 ```

-## 5. Start.cs, wiring it all together
+## 5. Startup.cs, wiring it all together

 In [Startup.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Samples/RazorPages/Startup.cs), we wire up all of the above steps: